 - A comprehensive checklist to help educators and schools organize a safe, successful litter cleanup. - A form for you and your students to track what you collect during your cleanup.

-Note there are a number of organizations that support litter cleanup initiatives who may be able to support schools, for example:
+In addition to your local municipal waste management department, there are a number of organizations that support litter cleanup initiatives who may be able to support schools.